-TOE SFRs TOE SFR compliance rationale FAU_STG_EX Objective(s): O.AUDIT T.1 (Audit trail storage) term storag The TOE connects and sends audit records to an external syslog server for long- e and audit review.
-It uses the syslog protocol to transmit the records over an IPsec ne IPsec channel provides protection of the transmitted data and assured on of both endpoints. audit record Jetdirect In Sign In reco The TOE contains two in-memory audit record message queues.
-One queue is for network audit records (e.g., IKEv1 phase 1 negotiation records) generated and maintained by the letdirect Inside firmware, and the other queue is for HCD audit records (e.g., Control Panel Sign In records) generated and maintained by the System firmware.
-These in-memory message queues are not accessible through any TOE interface and, thus, are protected against anauthorized access.
-The network queue holds up to 15 audit records.
-New audit records are discarded when the network queue becomes full.
+TOE SFRs TOE SFR compliance rationale FAU_STG_EX Objective( s) : O.AUDIT T.1 (Audit trail storage) term storag channel.
+Th The TOE connects and sends audit records to an external syslog server for long- e and audit review.
+It uses the syslog protocol to transmit the records over an IPsec ne IPsec channel provides protection of the transmitted data and assured on of both endpoints. audit record Jetdirect In Sign In eve ontains two in-memory audit record message queues.
+One queue is for network ds (e.g., IKEv1 phase 1 negotiation events) generated and maintained by the side firmware, and the other queue is for HCD audit records (e.g., Control Panel ents) generated and maintained by the System firmware.
+These in-memory message not accessible through any TOE interface and, thus, are protected against ed access. network qu k queue holds up to 15 audit records.
+New audit records are discarded when the eue becomes full.
 The HCD queue holds up to 1000 audit records.
-New audit records replace the oldest audit records when the HCD queue becomes full.
+New audit lace the oldest audit records when the HCD queue becomes full.
 The TOE establishes a persistent connection to the external syslog server.
-An audit record is generated, added to a queue, immediately sent from the queue to the syslog server and written to the internal log file, then removed from the queue once the record has been successfully received by the syslog server. reestablish attempts fa added to th If the connection is interrupted (e.g., network outage), the TOE will make 5 attempts to reestablish the connection where each attempt lasts for approximately 30 seconds.
-If all attempts fail, the TOE will repeat the reestablishment process again when a new audit record is added to the HCD queue.
-Once the connection is reestablished, the records from both queues are immediately sent to the syslog server.
-If the TOE is powered off, any audit records remaining in the two in-memory messages queues at the time of power-off will be discarded. the oldest a records can TOE also stores up to 2500 audit records in an internal log file on the SED replacing audit records with new audit records when the log file becomes full.
-These audit a be exported via the EWS and REST interfaces.
-In the evaluated configuration, we audit records export function is restricted to U.ADMIN.
+An audit recorr generated, added to a queue, immediately sent from the queue to the syslog server and w to the internal log file, then removed from the queue once the record has been successful received by the syslog server.
+If the connection is interrupted (e.g., network outage), the TOE will make 5 attempts to reestablish the connection where each attempt lasts for approximately 30 seconds.
+If all attempts fail, the TOE will repeat the reestablishment process again when a new audit readded to the HCD queue.
+Once the connection is reestablished, the records from both queue are immediately sent to the syslog server. is powered off, any audit records remaining in the two in-memory messages queues of power-off will be discarded. the oldest a records can TOE also stores up to 2500 audit records in an internal log file on the SED replacing udit records with new audit records when the log file becomes full.
+These audit a be exported via the EWS and REST interface.
+In the evaluated configuration, he audit records export function is restricted to U.ADMIN.
 AA The evaluator shall examine the TSS to ensure it describes the means by which the audit data are transferred to the external audit server, and how the trusted channel is provided.
 Testing of the trusted channel mechanism will be performed as specified in the associated assurance activities for the particular trusted channel mechanism.
-Resp The TOE uses the syslog protocol over an IPsec channel to transfer audit data to the external audit server.
+Resp The TOE uses the syslog protocol over an IPsec channel to transfer audit d the external audit server.